dzmemoryandcontextlab/dotfiles/README.md

 * Go to Profiles
 * Select the default profile (likely the only one and hence already selected)
 * Under **command** select `Custom Shell` in the drop-down and type `/opt/homebrew/bin/bash`
+* If you want to have a dark background with light text:
+	* Go to Appearance, General, Theme, and select `dark mode`
+	* You will also need to go to Profiles, Default, and uncheck `colors`
+* To increase the font size and setup fonts so that icons redner properly, go to Profiles, Text, Font.
+Select `Hack Nerd Font Mono` and increase the text size (Halle likes 14, but this is personal preference)

 #### Setting up a per-machine ssh key